 Be a Mathematician

-Mathematics is such a rich and exciting subject, full of riddles and challenges.
-In fact, it's such an important and wonderful area of learning, we have a whole section of the site devoted to it - the Maths Zone - which contains many links and suggestions.
-This is the place to go for home learning suggestions as well as further guidance, including videos, explaining how we learn mathematics at Bartley CE Junior School.
+This is the place for year 5 home learning suggestions as well as further guidance, including videos, explaining how we learn mathematics at Bartley CE Junior School.

 Scrolling down will reveal links which particularly support our current and past units to support home learning.
 These include games, activities and instructional videos.
-There is even the chance to win $1 million dollars!
+There will even be the chance to win $1 million dollars when we start our work on multiplication and division!
 Yes, you read that right; $1 million dollars!

 A further note:

 We also aim to use this page to showcase some child-produced examples of the fantastic skills our learners are developing across the year, from time-to-time.

 In particular, we aim to develop children's ability to make connections and be creative in their approach to mathematics through the development of their reasoning skills.
 This may also involve the use of bar models to solve more complex problems.

 Of course, if you would love to know more, please feel free to contact us to make arrangements to discuss them further.
 We think they are great!